Atomic New Age

 DARK | Illusion | Level 7 | ATK 1200 / DEF 2800

-Excavate effect: During your Main Phase, dig up the top 3 cards of your opponent’s Deck.
-You can Special Summon 1 excavated monster, then shuffle the rest back into the Deck.
+[3] During your Main Phase: You can excavate the top 3 cards of your opponent’s Deck, and if you do, you can Special Summon 1 excavated monster to your field, also shuffle the rest into the Deck.

 Extra Deck Monsters